MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/windbg-scripting-preview.md

 # WinDbg Preview - Scripting

-This section describes how to how to use the scripting support in the WinDbg Preview.
+This section describes how to use the scripting support in the WinDbg Preview.

 ![Screen shot of scripting menu in debugger](images/windbgx-javascript-new-script.png)